Tajuddin Ahmad: Legacy

 Just after independence, Time described him:

 Tajuddin Ahmed, 46.
 Prime Minister, a lawyer who has been a chief organizer in the Awami League since its founding in 1949.
-He is an expert in economics and is considered one of the party’s leading intellectuals.
+He is an expert in economics and is considered one of the party's leading intellectuals.

 Tajuddin used to be a regular and meticulous diarist.
-An active participant of the Bengali language movement, his diaries during the late 1940s and early 1950s chronicled first-hand accounts of the political activities and events of that time.
+An active participant in the Bengali language movement, his diaries during the late 1940s and early 1950s chronicled first-hand accounts of the political activities and events of that time.
 Those diaries provided material for later researchers on the movement.

 The documentary film Tajuddin Ahmad: An Unsung Hero, directed by Tanvir Mokammel, released on 25 March 2007, features Tajuddin's life and work.

 Shahid Tajuddin Ahmad Medical College in Gazipur is named after Tajuddin.